danielbodart/portical/README.md

 the fake gateway is a function, and it has switches for the ways real routers actually misbehave (truncating descriptions, downgrading leases, ending their mapping table with the wrong code).
 The bugs above have tests written against those.

+## Shutdown

+Portical stops cleanly on `SIGTERM` and `SIGINT`: it stops reconciling, finishes the pass it is in, and exits.
+Existing forwards are **left in place**, because a Portical that is restarting should not take down the services it is about to forward again.
+Pass `--cleanup-on-exit` to remove them instead.

+`SIGKILL` cannot be caught by any process, so nothing runs on it.
+Nothing needs
+to: Portical keeps no state of its own and works out what to do by comparing containers against the gateway on the next start.

+## Limits worth knowing

+**A macvlan or ipvlan container's rule is not removed if the container went away while Portical was not running.** Portical only removes rules pointing somewhere it could have sent traffic, so that two Porticals on one network cannot delete each other's rules.
+A macvlan container takes its address with it when it stops, so a Portical that was not running at the time cannot tell that rule from another host's - it leaves it alone and says so.
+Such a rule is reclaimed if the container returns to the same address, and expires by itself on any gateway that sets a lease.
+Bridge and host networking are unaffected, and so is the ordinary case of a container stopping while Portical is running.

+Removing it would mean starting a container that claims that address, and an address that is free now may not be free later.
+Portical will not do that.

+**Discovery is a fallback, not the happy path.** Anything can answer an SSDP search, including devices that claim to be an internet gateway and forward no ports - Portical tries every reply rather than the first because of one such device.
+Some routers do not answer at all.
+Setting `--root` or `PORTICAL_UPNP_ROOT_URL` skips discovery and is faster and more reliable.

 ## Contributing
 Contributions to Portical are welcome.
 Please submit your contributions as pull requests on GitHub.